2020 Scouts BSA Merit Badge Fair

 September 12, 13, 26 & 27 2020

 All 2020 Programs are Sold Out

-REGISTRATION - Registration is online only and must be received by May 10, 2020 to participate.
+REGISTRATION - Registration is online only.
 Full payment is required by credit card at the time of registration.
 Scouts are able to register independently or with their entire Troop for the Merit Badge Fair.
 WE RECOMMEND SCOUTS CHOOSE NO MORE THAN TWO BADGE PRESENTATIONS PER DAY!

 COST - The cost is $20 per person, which includes both the Merit Badge Fair and entrance into the Clark's Bears Theme Park.
 Your ticket includes all rides and all shows, plus presentations.
 There is an additional $8 fee per Scout participating in the Geology badge and $15 fee for Coin Collecting.